 https://okgeosurvey.wordpress.com/2019/ ... c-anomaly/“What is that?” asked Dr. Walter, pointing to the seismograms displayed on a flat screen TV hanging on the wall of the OGS seismic lab.
 There were a series of red marks that indicate automatic picks by the computer as potential earthquakes.
 However, these marks were spaced very regularly, so regularly that at first glance they looked like some sort of mechanical noise.
 The problem with that assumption was that they were showing up on stations all across the state, all at the same time.
 Anything that widespread is usually associated with a correspondingly large scale event, like an earthquake.
 This pattern we were seeing looked nothing like an earthquake, or even a series of earthquakes.

-A forum for discussions and posts about paranormal topics and ghosts.
+A forum to discuss and post about earthquakes and the related tsunamis they cause occasionally.
 This forum is open to SpectroNet Members and the general public.

 2 posts • Page 1 of 1

 - Joined: Sun Dec 30, 2018 11:05 pm